afentonjr/BayES-Lab/README.md

 - params = relevant parameters for the experiment, such as the radius of the working electrode and the voltammetric waveform (e.g., pulse height, scan rate)
 - ninitguess = the number of randomized initial concentration guesses the protocol will iterate through
 - lib = library of compounds, with relevant parameters listed
-- bsubtract = a dataset of blank electrolyte (only solvent and supporting salt) for baseline subtraction.
+- bsubtract = a dataset of a solution containing only solvent and supporting salt for baseline subtraction.
 Multiple trials are necessary to evaluate a mean background current and its standard deviation
-- data_ref = a single experimental voltammogram of the electrolyte of interest that also has added a redox-active compound whose redox potential can be used for referencing the applied potential.
-An example is an electrolyte with ferrocene intentionally added to reference all the redox events to the redox potential of ferrocene
+- data_ref = a single experimental voltammogram of the analyte of interest that also has an additional analyte whose redox potential can be used for referencing the applied potential.
+An example is a solution with ferrocene intentionally added to reference all the redox events to the redox potential of ferrocene
-- data_bgref = multiple trials of a blank electrolyte containing a redox-active compound used for referencing the potential.
+- data_bgref = multiple trials of an analyte solution with only one redox-active compound used to reference the potential.
 Used both to reference the potential of the background current and to estimate the standard deviation of the current as a function of the magnitude of the current
 - prior = prior probability of existence assigned to each compound in the library, in line with the Bayesian framework
 - type = determines whether cyclic voltammetry data or CSW voltammetry data is being analyzed. type=1 means a CV is being analyzed; any other number means a CSW voltammogram is being analyzed
-- return = P (the probability that each compound is present in the electrolyte), conc0 (the vector of best-fit concentrations for all the compounds in the library before culling via Bayesian inference), concfinal (the vector of best-fit concentrations after culling occurs), conclbfinal (the lower bound estimate of concfinal), concubfinal (the upper bound estimate of concfinal), Estep (the post-processed experimental potential or baseline potential), inet0 (the vector of simulated currents before culling), inet (the vector of simulated currents after culling), dataInet (the post-processed data current to be fitted), Eref (the redox potential of the reference redox couple vs. the original reference electrode used), simtime (the time for the simulation)
+- return = P (the probability that each compound is present), conc0 (the vector of best-fit concentrations for all the compounds in the library before culling via Bayesian inference), concfinal (the vector of best-fit concentrations after culling occurs), conclbfinal (the lower bound estimate of concfinal), concubfinal (the upper bound estimate of concfinal), Estep (the post-processed experimental potential or baseline potential), inet0 (the vector of simulated currents before culling), inet (the vector of simulated currents after culling), dataInet (the post-processed data current to be fitted), Eref (the redox potential of the reference redox couple vs. the original reference electrode used), simtime (the time for the simulation)

 This function is the parent function used to estimate the probabilities of each compound being present in solution.
 It first pre-processes the data (e.g., ohmic compensation), and then simulates concentration-normalized voltammograms based on the library parameters for each compound.
 These concentration-normalized voltammograms are then regressed to a new experimental dataset to yield a vector of best-fit concentrations.
-Identification of each compound then takes place by accounting for the goodness of fit and the parsimoniousness of the model when each compound is excluded (the null hypothesis) and when it is included (the alternative hypothesis) to report the probability that the compound in question is present.
+Identification of each analyte then takes place by accounting for the goodness of fit and the parsimoniousness of the model when each compound is excluded (the null hypothesis) and when it is included (the alternative hypothesis) to report the probability that the compound in question is present.

 <b>voltammogram_conc_fitting_protocol</b>(dataInet,dataIstd,phi,ninitguess,concguess,lib,fittype)